-- Challenging the valuations produced by the Group and the methodology used to the assets and liabilities identify particular, acquired; in the adopted methodologies and key assumptions applied to key inputs such as growth rate, inflation rate and weighted average cost of capital etc. by comparing them with market information, sector average and our own assessment based on our knowledge of the client and industry; - Checking management computations of gain arising on derecognition of previously held interest in a joint venture upon step acquisition and a bargain purchase upon acquisition of remaining shares; and - Evaluating the adequacy of the financial statements disclosures, including disclosures of key assumptions, judgement and sensitivities.
+- Challenging the valuations produced by the Group and the methodology used to identify the assets and liabilities acquired; in particular, the methodologies adopted and key assumptions applied to key inputs such as growth rate, inflation rate and weighted average cost of capital etc. by comparing them with market information, sector average and our own assessment based on our knowledge of the client and industry; - Checking management computations of gain arising on derecognition of previously held interest in a joint venture upon step acquisition and a bargain purchase upon acquisition of remaining shares; and - Evaluating the adequacy of the financial statements' disclosures, including disclosures of key assumptions, judgement and sensitivities.